 A years-long investigation alleges that manufacturers 3M and DuPont started testing the physiological and toxicological properties of PFAS as early as the 1950s, and internally concluded that they were toxic to living beings and were infiltrating the environment.
 But these manufacturing companies allegedly continued to manufacture PFAS, and publicly stated that science had not proven the chemicals' harm to human health.

-"In our lawsuit today, we allege that the manufacturers knew or should have known about products containing (PFAS), and that the manufacturers failed to warn about the dangers of chemicals, and in many cases, concealed them," Bonta said.
+"In our lawsuit today, we allege that the manufacturers knew or should have known about products containing (PFAS), and that the manufacturers failed to warn about the dangers of chemicals, and in many cases, concealed them," Bonta said on Nov.
+10.